 A Software Carpentry workshop is a hands-on, four half-days (online due to COVID measures) that covers the core basic skills needed to work reproducibly with code.
 The workshop covers task automation with Unix shell, version control with Git, basic concepts of data management and an introduction to Python programming.
 This is an introductory course aimed at researchers who have little to no prior programming experience.

-From 2020, Software Carpentry workshops are included in the Graduate School Education Programme of TU Delft.
-TU Delft PhD candidates can receive 2 GS credits for participating in a Software Carpentry workshop offered by 4TU.Research Data.
+Software Carpentry workshops are included in the Graduate School Education Programme of TU Delft.
+TU Delft PhD candidates can receive 2 GS credits for participating in a Software Carpentry workshop.

 The registration to the workshops is via Coachview the course registration application of the Graduate School Doctoral Education (GS DE) programme.

 Those PhD candidates with skills in software programming and development can participate as assistants (helpers) in the Software Carpentry workshops organized at TU Delft.
 Assistants can get 2 GS points as part of the learning-on-the-job activities (Teaching & Supervision).
-PhD candidates that would like to be assistants need to get the agreement of their supervisor and contact Esther Plomp, Data Steward at the Faculty of Applied Sciences – email@example.com.
+PhD candidates that would like to be assistants need to get the agreement of their supervisor and contact Paula Martinez Lavanchy - Research Data Officer from TU delft Library - firstname.lastname@example.org

 You can also find Software workshops provided at TU/e and University of Twente through the 4TU.ReserachData website.

 You can subscribe for the waiting list of the Carpentry workshops here.
-Being on the waiting list means that you will receive registration information as soon as it is available.
-Unfortunately, being on the waiting list does not guarantee you a spot for the next workshop.
+Being on the waiting list means that you will receive registration information as soon as there is a place available in one of the workshops for PhD candidates or in a dedicated workshop for non-PhD candidates .
+Unfortunately, being on the waiting list does not guarantee you a spot.